-Samantha Snabes, Co-founder
+Samantha Snabes, cofounder

 What they do: Drive social change through accessible 3D printing with their Gigabot, the most affordable large-scale 3D printer on the market

 How have you used your regional award prize so far?
-With Wework’s support we were able to establish an outpost in San Juan, Puerto Rico, last August when we joined Parallel 18.
+With WeWork’s support we were able to establish an outpost in San Juan, Puerto Rico, last August when we joined Parallel 18.
 What we hadn’t anticipated were the multiple hurricanes we would endure in the following quarter, that, without the regional Creator Award, could have bankrupted our company.
 We’ve stayed on the island to explore opportunities to leverage Gigabot for the hurricane recovery effort.

 What are you doing to prepare for the Global Finals?

 We can’t wait to share the modified Gigabot we developed using the Regional Creator Award grant at the Global Finals.
 Currently we are heads down making place to demonstrate this milestone live, and developing educational materials around the potential for impact.
-We have also begun releasing our progress with the community for feedback and input, as we plan to take the printer to Puerto Rico from NYC on Jan.
-17.
+We have also begun releasing our progress with the community for feedback and input, as we plan to take the printer to Puerto Rico from N.Y.C. on January 17.

 Becca Keaty, Chief Development Officer

 What they do: Empower veterans, their spouses, and active duty service members with the entrepreneurial tools to start and grow their own businesses